blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-Basic-API.rst

 	"duplicate-inconclusive"      node already has block but has not validated it "inconclusive"                node has not validated the block, it may not be on the node's current best chain "rejected"                    block was rejected as invalid

-For more information on ``submitblock`` parameters and results, see: https://github.com/bitcoin/bips/blob/master/bip-0022.mediawiki#block-submission

 Examples: